ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/native-support/build-a-native-executable.md

 From Ballerina 2201.3.0 (SwanLake) onwards, Ballerina supports GraalVM AOT compilation to generate standalone executables by passing the native flag in the build command: `bal build --native`.
 The generated executable contains the modules in the current package, their dependencies, Ballerina runtime, and statically linked native code from the JDK.

-> **Info:** Apart from the Ballerina runtime and [standard libraries](/learn/ballerina-specifications/#standard-library-specifications), the following Ballerina extended modules are GraalVM compatible :
+> **Info:** Apart from the Ballerina runtime and [standard libraries](/learn/ballerina-specifications/#standard-library-specifications), the following Ballerina extended modules are GraalVM-compatible :
 >  - [`nats`](https://central.ballerina.io/ballerinax/nats)
 >  - [`kafka`](https://central.ballerina.io/ballerinax/kafka)
 >  - [`rabbitmq`](https://central.ballerina.io/ballerinax/rabbitmq)